INCREASE RESERVES TO 20%

 An increase in field personnel is necessary since IM is committed to leading the way for Free Will Baptists as we fulfill our role in reaching the unreached.

-The goal is to increase the number of missionaries internationally by 20%, or from the current 74 to 89 by 2020.
+The goal is to increase the number of missionaries internationally by 20%, or from 93 (79 IM + 13 partner missionaries) to 111 by 2020

 INCREASE THE NUMBERS OF BELIEVERS (FWB/partners) OUTSIDE NORTH AMERICA BY 20%